 Mercury control needs to considered as part of a comprehensive pollution control measure that includes other pollutants.
-From the viewpoint of mercury removal, activated carbon is considered to be one of the most effective methods for the removal of mercury from flue gas and is being successfully used in facilities like incinerators to control emission.
+From the viewpoint of mercury removal, activated carbon is considered to be one of the most effective methods for the removal of mercury and is being successfully used in facilities like incinerators to control emission of mercury from flue gas.